isomerpages/ura-lkywcp/index.md

     - infobar:
         title:
         subtitle:
-        description: <p align="right">Join our mailing list to get the latest news in your inbox!</p>
+        description: Join our mailing list to get the latest news in your inbox!
         button: Subscribe now!
         url: /subscribe/
     - resources: